 Temporomandibular joint (TMJ) disorder develops when your jaw joints become damaged or inflamed.
 The disorder, which is also known as TMD, can cause a myriad of symptoms, and it can greatly affect your quality of life.
 At Redondo Beach Dental Group, we have doctors who have many years of experience with TMD.
 We have a thorough understanding of TMD causes, symptoms, and treatments.
 We recognize the connection between TMD and sleep disorders, your bite, muscles, headaches, and can address these underlying causes of TMD.
-To learn more about TMJ treatment at our Redondo Beach area practice, schedule your consultation today.

 Your temporomandibular joints (TMJs) are the hinges on either side of your jaw.
 These two joints are complex, allowing you to open and close your mouth and move it side to side.
 They are surrounded by an extensive system of muscles and ligaments.
 Inside, soft cushioning discs help to protect the joints from damage.

 However, because these joints are always in use, they are subject to consistent pressure.
 As a result, the nearby tissues can become inflamed.
 The soft inner disc can slip out of place, causing the joints to grind against one another.
 Often, TMD is a result of dental misalignment or damaged teeth.
 If your bite is imbalanced, it can put tremendous stress on your jaw joints.

 Dr. May describes how treating temporomandibular joint disorders at Redondo Beach Dental Group, located in Redondo Beach, CA, is different from other dental practices.
 They use advanced technology to analyze the joint and help diagnose the problem.
 They also have a great deal of experience with TMJ disorders and offer many options for Redondo Beach patients.